 by Robert Lanz LCSW

 I was standing causally in the doorway to the suturing room so the patient who was handcuffed to the bed by all of his extremities could only see the ceiling for the most part, me being out of his view.
-He had been cooperative during the stitching and now was lying quietly, maybe counting the dots in the ceiling tiles like we did when we were kids in grammar school.
+He had been cooperative during the stitching and now was laying quietly, maybe counting the dots in the ceiling tiles like we did when we were kids in grammar school.

 We had sewn up his big fat lip and he was medically cleared to be booked into jail.
 It was a busy night and I got to this party a little late, always wanting to check on any possible problems in the ER and even a handcuffed bad guy in custody with a well armed cop in the room had potential.
 He’d already showed some bad intentions before he got arrested and my experience told me most guys with bad intentions don’t give them up that easily, if at all.